 Conscientious objectors to military service reject serving in the fighting forces because it is against their religious beliefs.
-Among cases that have reached the Supreme Court about conscientious objector status is Sicurella v.
-United States in which a draft board rejected a Jehovah's Witness request because he expressed willingness to fight in a theocratic war.
-The Supreme Court overturned the decision in 1955.
-(This 1946 photo illustrates the controversies over conscientious objection to military service.
-Here, members of a delegation of 36 ministers picket the White House carrying signs asking for freedom for imprisoned conscientious objectors.
-(AP Photo/John Rous, used with permission from The Associated Press.)
+The Supreme Court in Sicurella v.
+United States (1955) overturned the conviction of a Jehovah’s Witness who was refused conscientious objector status.
+This 1946 photo shows members of a delegation of 36 ministers picket the White House carrying signs asking for freedom for imprisoned conscientious objectors.
+(AP Photo/John Rous, used with permission from the Associated Press)

 The Supreme Court in Sicurella v.
 United States, 348 U.S. 385 (1955), overturned the conviction of a Jehovah’s Witness who had refused to enlist in the armed forces because of his religious beliefs.

 Jehovah's Witness said he was conscientious objector, draft board disagreed